jonlevi/enFoldX/README.md

 ![Project Banner](https://github.com/jonlevi/af3_tcr_pipeline/blob/main/af3_process_parallel.png)

 ## 📚 Table of Contents
+- [Terms of use]
 - [Installation](#installation)
 - [Usage](#usage)

+## Terms of Use
+By using enFoldX, you are agreeing to the terms set in the enFoldX [Terms of Use](TERMS_OF_USE.md)

 ## Installation
 ### Installing AlphaFold3
-Before you do anything else, you must install AlphaFold3 following the instructions at https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md
+If you wish to use enFoldX with AlphaFold3 predictions, you must install AlphaFold3 following the instructions at https://github.com/google-deepmind/alphafold3/blob/main/docs/installation.md

 After the installation you should have:
 - path to the AF3 parameters
 - path to downloaded databases
 - path to the docker/singularity container for running alphafold

-Please keep in mind that you must comply with the [TERMS OF USE](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md) set by Deepmind in order to use AlphaFold3.
+Please keep in mind that you must additional comply with the [TERMS OF USE](https://github.com/google-deepmind/alphafold3/blob/main/WEIGHTS_TERMS_OF_USE.md) set by Deepmind in order to use AlphaFold3.

 ### Installing this repository
 Clone the repository: